FreezingMoon/AncientBeast/readme.md

 grunt
 ```

-This will launch your browser automaticly.
+This will launch your browser automatically.

 Grunt will work in background.
-When you change your script files, it will re-compile scripts every time.
+When you change your script files, it will re-compile the scripts every time.

 ---